 Because the development environment is visual and model-driven, users gain proficiency in a fraction of the time it takes to master a traditional language.

-With VisionX, as your low code platform, you can create the UI of your data model lightning fast.
+With VisionX as your low code platform, you can create the UI of your data model with lightning speed.

-Through a combination of drag-and-drop user interfaces, form builders, and visual process modeling, users can leverage low-code development platforms to produce a working app that you can download, open, and start using in hours or less.
+Through a combination of drag-and-drop user interfaces, form builders, and visual process modeling, users can leverage low-code development platforms to produce a working app that you can download, open, and start using in a few hours or less.

 Flexible Systems Built for the Future